astralfrontier-itch-io/astral-comics/rules/rules.md

 ## When do I roll for success vs. effect?

 Roll for success when an effect would be all-or-nothing, e.g. invasive mind control, a mystical curse, or an ultra-deadly ray gun.
 Roll for effect when you are comparing strengths, or when it's likely a hit will happen but it's not certain how bad it will be.

-## Who rolls?

-In general, players ought to roll for their PCs, and the GM should take the standard effect for NPCs.
-If a villain attacks a PC, the player's roll is to defend or mitigate the effect.

 ## Examples